 Three non-player characters (NPCs) accompany the party in this introductory adventure.
 Many others can be encountered throughout this adventure.
-Professor Hadrin Vey (commoner), his associate and friend, explorer Lyra Telvane (bandit), and the spellcaster Orlock Setiva (Lv.1 Wizard) are friendly to the characters and work alongside them to clear the ziggurat dungeon.
+Professor Hadrin Vey (peasant), his associate and friend, explorer Lyra Telvane (bandit), and the spellcaster Orlock Setiva (apprentice) are friendly to the characters and work alongside them to clear the ziggurat dungeon.